Want to learn how to keep deer out of the garden? You’re in the right place.

 14. Try Out Plants With Pungent Aromas

-Deer repellents are effective because of their pungent aromas.
+Natural deer repellents are effective because of their pungent aromas.
 If you do not like the idea of spreading deer repellent around the yard, you may consider incorporating plants with pungent aromas into your yard to attain the same effect as repellents.

-If something in the area smells distasteful, deer are much less likely to stop for a bite to eat.
+If something in the area smells distasteful, most deer are much less likely to stop for a bite to eat.
 Examples of pungent plants that discourage feeding include:

 - Dead Nettle